veeral-patel/lr_tracker/README.md

 - Section for action items.
 Populated by default with:
     - Tagged lead in IRIS
     - Did hit review
+    - Can add notes to an action item
 - Section for dates to timeline around
     - Can add filter to a date